 Stacia Barboza, AuD

 - names and dosage of all medications, including over-the-counter medication, your child is currently taking

 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 At Nemours, we try to make life convenient for you and your family.
-That’s why Nemours audiologists provide comprehensive audiological care for children several days a week at Nemours Children’s Clinic, Lake Mary.
-While your child might need to visit our downtown location, Nemours Children’s Clinic, Orlando, for special audiology services and testing, many evaluations, pre-testing and treatment can be done onsite in Lake Mary.
+That’s why Nemours audiologists provide comprehensive audiological care for children several days a week at Nemours Children's Specialty Care, Lake Mary.
+While your child might need to visit our downtown location, Nemours Children’s Specialty Care, Orlando, for special audiology services and testing, many evaluations, pre-testing and treatment can be done onsite in Lake Mary.
 (Please call for an appointment and to find out about scheduled days and available services.)

 Taking a Team Approach to Your Child's Care

 We use state-or-the-art equipment and innovative pediatric assessment techniques to obtain an in-depth view of your child’s individual hearing capabilities and management needs.

 We can also consult nationally recognized Nemours professionals in the fields of: